How To Get Sweat Stains Out Of Hats (5 EASY Methods)

 • It might be tempting to put your hat through your washing machine or tumble dryer to dry, but this can fade its colour or ruin its shape.
 It's best to let it air dry.

-• Roll up a hand towel and stuff it inside the hat to maintain its round shape and soak up any remaining water.
+• Roll up a hand towel and stuff it into the hat to keep it round and soak up any remaining water.

-We hope this article of hat-cleaning hacks has answered all your queries and helped you bring your old stained hats back to their former glory!
+We hope this article on hat-cleaning hacks has answered all your queries and helped you bring your old, stained hats back to their former glory!
 Take care with your cleaning and let us know how you get on.

 Next up, find out how to wash smelly gym clothes.
 We're sharing top tips from a national bikini champion!